Brownfield Grant Programs

 For a property or project located within the City of Minneapolis, the City must (in most cases) be the “official” applicant, and/or the City Council must approve a resolution in support of the application, in order for that application to be considered by the grantor(s).
 (However, the grant application must actually be prepared by the owner/developer that is seeking the funding).
 The application process outlined immediately below is designed to generate the City Council resolution required by the grantors.

 CITY PRE-APPLICATION REQUIREMENTS; GRANT ASSESSMENT WORKSHEET.
-If you wish or intend to apply for funding in the November 1, 2013 [fall] brownfield grant round, you will need to submit your City pre-application(s) to City staff by 12:00 noon on September 9, 2013.
+If you wish or intend to apply for funding in the May 1, 2014 [spring] brownfield grant round, you will need to submit your City pre-application(s) to City staff by 12:00 noon on March 7, 2014.
 Each City pre-application must be prepared on the current version of the application form used by the grantor to which you desire to apply.
-More information about the fall 2013 grant round, including additional details regarding the City’s pre-application process and the related City fees, can be found in the following documents:
+More information about the spring 2014 grant round, including additional details regarding the City’s pre-application process and the related City fees, can be found in the following documents:

 Funding Sources (General Information)